Nov 22, 2024

 by Nadia El-Yaouti | Sep 08, 2021

-group of ventilators Photo Source: Adobe Stock Image
+Row of ventilators displaying medical data on screens, indicating their use in healthcare settings.
+Photo Source: Adobe Stock Image

 The Food and Drug Administration has classified the recall of Philips ventilators and breathing devices as Class 1, the most serious rank for a medical device recall.